B-1B bomber joins US-South Korea drills as tensions escalate

 North Korea has vehemently criticised the drills since the weekend, saying the exercise precipitates U.S. and South Korean "self-destruction".

-Russia also has communication channels open with North Korea and is ready to exert its influence on North Korea, the RIA news agency quoted Russian Deputy Foreign Minister Igor Morgulov as saying on Tuesday.
+Russia also has communication channels open with North Korea and is ready to exert its influence, the RIA news agency quoted Russian Deputy Foreign Minister Igor Morgulov as saying on Tuesday.

 North Korea has tested dozens of ballistic missiles, two of which flew over Japan, and conducted its sixth and largest nuclear bomb test in September.